JunkyDeLuxe/angular4-starter/README.md

 If you want keep it, you have to get an API with JWT.
 [Example with Nodejs](https://github.com/auth0/node-jsonwebtoken)
 * Translations: Works with json keys, values and json files, **check ./public/locales/en.json**
-* **About page** is protected by AuthGuard from JWT, you can't access it whithout a valid JWT token from the login page.
+* **About page** you can protect access of this page with JWT AuthGuard.
-If you want to access it anyway, you just have to remove the canActivate argument from **about.module.ts**

 ```
 const routes: Routes = [
-	{ path: 'about', component: AboutComponent, canActivate: [ AuthGuard ] }
+	{ path: 'about', component: AboutComponent, canActivate: [ AuthGuard ] } # add AuthGuard to your route.
 ];
 ```